-Wonkhe’s Secret Life of Students is all about doing student experience differently.
-We’ll bring together the research and intel, and review everything we learned about students in 2019 – asking what that means for government, regulators, universities and their SUs.
+Wonkhe’s rescheduled Secret Life of Students is all about doing student experience differently.
+We’ll bring together the research and intel, review everything we learned about students over the past year, and ask what Covid-19 might mean for students, their experience and their outcomes.

 It’s about getting beyond the stale debates and case studies and rethinking the student experience – bringing together experts, sector leaders and managers, as well as student leaders and students’ union managers, to forge a new agenda for students.

-What does the new government and associated regulatory agenda mean for students?
+What does the government’s agenda and associated regulatory regime mean for students?
 What might major changes to funding, the TEF and the National Student Survey mean for universities and their SUs?
 If Generation Z treasures “fairness”, how can we respond to strengthen students’ rights?
-How is teaching and learning changing to adapt to 2020’s busy students?
-And what does student influence and partnership mean in a world of big data?
+How is teaching and learning changing to adapt to 2020’s socially distanced students?
+And what does student influence and partnership mean in a world of big data and rapid online pivots?

-We’ll also ask how we might we get beyond reductive debates on free speech and build a culture of democratic engagement on campus.
+We’ll also ask how we might get beyond reductive debates on free speech and build a culture of democratic engagement on campus.
 We’ll find out what happens when we listen to students on their own terms.
-And we’ll explore what safety means to students, and what “safeguarding” really means.
+And we’ll explore what safety means to students, and what “safeguarding” really means in the age of coronavirus.

 It’s an essential event for anyone working on policy and delivery for students.